 The Contractor is required to comply with A.A.C.
 R9-22-711, ACOM Policy 431 and other directives by AHCCCS.
-Those populations exempt from copayments or subject to nominal (optional) copayments may not be denied services due to the inability to pay the copayment [42 CFR 438.108].
+Those populations exempt from copayments or subject to non-mandatory (also known as nominal or optional) copayments may not be denied services due to the inability to pay the copayment [42 CFR 438.108].
 However, for those populations subject to mandatory copayments services may be denied for the inability to pay the copayment.